-- 1. I fully agree to participate in the Waukesha County Drug Treatment Court Program. - 2.
+- 1. I fully agree to participate in the Waukesha County Alcohol Treatment Court Program. - 2.
 I agree to participate in all phases of the program as recommended by my case manager. - 3.
 I understand that if I am referred to a treatment group, I will be involved in the group discussions and agree to actively participate. - 4.
-I agree to abide by the Deferred Prosecution Agreement and all directives and decisions given by the Judge and the staff. - 5.
+I agree to abide by all directives and decisions given by the Judge and the staff. - 5.
 I understand that no violence or threats of violence or inappropriate conduct is allowed at Wisconsin Community Services and that legal prosecution will result from such actions. - 6.
-I understand that all program participation information will be shared with the Drug Treatment Court Team, District Attorney, Defense Attorney, Treatment Providers and Department of Correction Agent if currently on probation. - 7.
-I understand that I must stay current with all of my financial obligations, including but not limited to: any applicable SCRAM or drug testing fees, and other financial obligations related to involvement in the Drug Treatment Court. - 8.
-As a condition of the program, WCS will be verifying all prescription medication.
-I hereby agree to bring my prescription medication in when asked.
-Your WCS Case Manager will ask to inspect the content of the prescription container.
-Should you refuse to comply you may be ineligible for continued program participation.
+I understand that all program participation information will be shared with the Alcohol Treatment Court Team, District Attorney, Defense Attorney, Treatment Providers and Department of Correction Agent if currently on probation. - 7.
+I understand that I must stay current with all of my financial obligations, including but not limited to: The monthly program participation fee, SCRAM fees, and OWI fine payment plan.
+Failure to comply with the monthly program fee may result in termination from the Alcohol Treatment Court Program and a referral to Waukesha County Collections.